AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 <div align="center"><img src="https://user-images.githubusercontent.com/68826419/129247358-215c91c3-4031-4126-8a96-f7aba1aaff6d.png" /></div>

-To display current uploaded video & title of the video we're going to use `this.props.currentHash` & `this.props.currentTitle` methods.
+To display the current uploaded video & title of the video we're going to use `this.props.currentHash` & `this.props.currentTitle` methods.
 Now, why we're using `https://ipfs.infura.io/ipfs/` here?
-Well, Infura will pin our IPFS file to keep the file online, otherwise If the normal IPFS node is down then it'll cause some issues to access the video.
+Well, Infura will pin our IPFS file to keep the file online.
+Otherwise, If the normal IPFS node is down then it'll cause some issues to access the video.
 There are so many IPFS pinning services are out there, Infura is the most common one.
 ```javascript
 import React, { Component } from 'react';
 import './App.css';